cncf/toc/process/sandbox.md

 * Missed Annual review by more than two months
 * Stale contributions over the course of 18 months - stale contributions include non-significant contributions (minor changes like color in the UI, or grammar corrections), lack of contributions, little discussion or activity on issues, etc.
     * Projects with stale contributions will experience significantly delayed maturity progress (subject to the nature of the project)
     * Projects may refer to [project milestones for Sandbox projects](https://github.com/cncf/toc/blob/master/process/project_milestones.md#sandbox) for specific activities to build maturity in their project and potentially increase contributions.
+* Project has little traction with adopters
 Sandbox projects identified for archival will adhere to the project [archival process](_https://github.com/cncf/toc/blob/master/process/archiving.md_) with the defined criteria listed in the issue when filed.